Aochong-Li/aochong-li.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a first-year Computer Science PhD student at Cornell University.
+I am a first-year Computer Science Ph.D. student at Cornell University.
 I work on Natural Langauge Processing and Machine Learning.
 I received my undergraduate degree from Columbia University, where I became interested in NLP and I was fortunate to be advised by [Zhou Yu](https://www.cs.columbia.edu/~zhouyu/) and [Smaranda Muresan](https://www.cs.columbia.edu/~smara/).
 Before Cornell, I worked as a quant researcher in Global Stock Selection team at [AQR Capital Management](https://www.aqr.com/) for a year.
 For more details, please see my [CV](/files/Aochong_Li_CV.pdf)

 My legal name is Aochong, but my friends have always called me Oliver, which I used on my publications while at Columbia.